childsb/glusterfs-hadoop-docs/ConfiguringAmbari2.markdown

 * [http://rhbd.s3.amazonaws.com/steve/post_install_dirs.sh](Download) and run the post_install_dirs.sh script on each server in the cluster.

+* For each server within the cluster, edit the /etc/hadoop/conf/container-executor.cfg file and replace the contents, with the following:
+`yarn.nodemanager.linux-container-executor.group=hadoop`
+`banned.users=yarn`
+`min.user.id=1000`
+`allowed.system.users=tom`

+Note: Make sure there is no additional whitespace at the end of each line or at the end of the file.
+Also, "tom" is an example user.
+You need to explicitly add each user, in a comma delimited list, that is allowed to use the cluster, as the value for the allowed.system.users parameter.

 * Go back to the Ambari Web UI Dashboard.
 Select the YARN Service and click the "stop-all" button.
 Once all the services have stopped, Select the "start-all" button.
 Both stopping and starting the services can take some time.